Trophy Hunting

 Six months later, Henry Smith MP for Crawley tabled a government-backed Private Member’s Bill: The Hunting Trophies (Import Prohibition) Bill.
 After successfully passing through all stages in the House of Commons, the Bill was sadly dropped in October 2023 after being held hostage in the House of Lords at Committee Stage by a handful of pro-hunting Peers.

-A new report supported by FOUR PAWS has busted 14 of the biggest myths put forward by the trophy hunting industry.
+A report supported by FOUR PAWS has busted 14 of the biggest myths put forward by the trophy hunting industry.
 The powerful report, which is also supported by Born Free, Jane Goodall Institute, Pro Wildlife and the African Sanctuary Alliance can be read here.